Webinar: Understanding the Essential Components of an Effective Health & Safety Committee

 Sign up for this 45 minute webinar if you are looking to:

 - Get ideas on how to facilitate a smooth and effective committee;

 - Learn about our provincial K-12 sector survey results

 ||Via Webinar (the Zoom link will be provided prior to the webinar)

 ||$33 + GST (per person)

 Space is limited so please register early to avoid disappointment.
-Please note, should there be insufficient enrollment to meet minimum requirements for a session, the webinar will be cancelled and registration fees will be refunded.
+Please note, should there be insufficient enrollment to meet minimum requirements for a session, the workshop will be cancelled and registration fees refunded.